meilisearch/specifications/text/0039-_formatted-field-behavior.md

 }
 ```

-✅ If `attributesToHighlight` or `attributesToCrop` contains a field that is not declared in `attributesToRetrieve`, it his added to `_formatted` and it is highlighted and/or cropped.
+✅ If `attributesToHighlight` or `attributesToCrop` contains a field that is not declared in `attributesToRetrieve`, it is added to `_formatted` and it is highlighted and/or cropped.

 ### V. Impact on Documentation
 N/A